quarter-on-causality/quarter-on-causality.github.io/_pages/home_challenges.md

       <li>Benchmark for causal discovery and causal reasoning</li>
     </ul>

-This colloquium will welcome seven keynote speakers: Robin Evans, Hervé Isambert, Jakob Runge, Michèle Sebag, Ilya Shpitser, Mihaela Van der Schaar, and Kun Zhang.
-In addition, authors of papers submitted to the colloquium (see Call for Papers below) will have the opportunity to present their work within oral and/or poster sessions.
+<i>This colloquium will welcome seven keynote speakers: Robin Evans, Hervé Isambert, Jakob Runge, Michèle Sebag, Ilya Shpitser, Mihaela Van der Schaar, and Kun Zhang.
+In addition, authors of papers submitted to the colloquium (see Call for Papers below) will have the opportunity to present their work within oral and/or poster sessions.</i>
   </div>
 </div>
 <br/>